 Perhaps the one-line summary is this: Doing a PhD is always going to be difficult, and doing anything in a pandemic makes everything more difficult still — but I recognise how incredibly blessed I’ve been with all the people, opportunities and support I’ve been surrounded with, and I truly value all of these.

-Now let’s rewind to October 2020: I’d shared that I’d passed my Qualifying Exam for my art history research master’s at NTU in early September that year.
+Now let’s rewind to October 2020: I’d shared that I’d passed my Qualifying Exam for my art history research master’s at Nanyang Technological University (NTU) in early September that year.
 That was only the beginning of the gruelling process that was converting my master’s to a PhD.
 I’m not sure if this practice exists in other educational systems, but I’d also think that it’s not usual or easy at all.
 I didn’t share about any of this earlier, because there were just so many moving pieces hanging in the balance and I didn’t want to jinx anything LOL!

 In October 2020, I then sat for my conversion exercise (yet another report and presentation), prepared a PhD research proposal and had an interview in November 2020 (similar to what I did when applying for my masters!), and then waited… The news came through in mid-January 2021 that my conversion was successful, and a week later, the news that I was given a NTU scholarship sent me over the moon!
 Took a deep breath to take it all in, before finding out that I was going to have to dash for yet another qualifying exam in April 2021.
 Went into a happy daze (just briefly, the PhD life waits for no one) when I was confirmed as a PhD candidate in late April!